Select Page

 Renewal and renegotiation of an agreement

-strong>Next steps: use this checklist to guide negotiations between the parties renewing an existing share farming agreement.
-It is suggested that the land owner and the share farmer complete the checklist independently and then exchange copies.
+Next steps: Use this checklist to guide negotiations between the parties renewing an existing share farming agreement.
+It is suggested that the landowner and the share farmer complete the checklist independently and then exchange copies.
 Allow a week to think about it and then meet to discuss the issues and options.

 Unfair and sham contracts

-The Independent Contractors Act, establishes a process in the federal Magistrates Court to review, vary and/or set aside contracts which are found to be unfair.
-These laws apply if at least one of the parties to the contract trades as a company and the contract is for performance of work, other than domestic or private work.
+The laws apply where at least one party to the contract is a company, and the contract is for work performance other than domestic or private work.

 Engaging a share farmer – legal obligations